quic-s/quics/ROADMAP.md

 Add support of file transfer protocols (FTP, SFTP, WebDAV, etc.) to the file synchronization program to access files remotely.

-- Sharing files with other users
+- Additional platform support (Windows)

-Add support of sharing files with other users that not use QUIC-S. This need to add a feature that can share files with other users by sending a link to the file.
-Also, it need to add access control to the file.
+Currently, the hadling of file can only run on Unix-like systems.
+Using docker can run on Windows, but it is not a good solution.
+So, we need to add support of Windows.

 ## QUIC-S Next